Conventional Commit

 [optional body]

-introduces a new feature to the codebase and correlates with<MINOR>
+featintroduces a new feature to the codebase and correlates with<MINOR>in SemVer.fixpatches bugs in the codebase and correlates with<PATCH>in SemVer.

 Additional types are allowed and could be used like: